Develop

 --- @returns false if client should cancel the paste.

-LUA STDLIB DESIGN GUIDELINES dev-lua
+STDLIB DESIGN GUIDELINES dev-lua

 See also dev-naming.